-In part we are inspired by long lasting radical education projects such as the IWW associated Work People’s College (1907-1941), Movement for New Society’s ‘Life Centers’ (1971-1988), the Highlander Folk School (1932-present), and the Institute for Social Ecology (1974-present).
-These examples are notable largely for drawing organizers together in order to innovate tactics and strategies for their context- tools that were intentionally injected broadly into radical movement work.
-These longer form education projects are also notable for their alumni largely remaining life long radicals.
+In part we are inspired by long-lasting radical education projects such as the IWW-associated Work People’s College (1907–41), Movement for New Society’s “Life Centers” (1971–88), the Highlander Folk School (1932–present), the National Conference on Organized Resistance (1994–2004), and the Institute for Social Ecology’s monthlong “anarchist summer school” (1974–2004), among others.
+These examples are notable largely for drawing organizers together in order to innovate theories, strategies, and tactics for their context—tools that were intentionally injected broadly into radical movement work.
+These longer-form education projects are also remarkable in that their alums often remained lifelong radicals.

-While informal education spaces, campaign based action camps, and book fairs are important elements of our struggle they have serious limitations as well.
-By creating longer form 1-4 session courses the I.A.T hopes to give space and time to go in depth on contemporary anarchist analysis, theory, and concrete movement building skills.
-The I.A.T. is a move towards creating a more rigorous exploration of anarchism that is:
+While informal education spaces, campaign-based action camps, and bookfairs are important elements of our struggle, they have serious limitations as well, precisely because they are short lived.
+By creating longer-form popular education, the IAT and its Anarchist Summer School hopes to give space and time to go in-depth on contemporary anarchist analysis, theory, and concrete skills and practices.
+The IAT is a move toward creating a more rigorous exploration of anarchism that is:

-- Outside of the purity of radical internet culture
+- Outside the purity of radical internet culture

 - Contemporary to our context